aman0046/LastMinuteRevision-OS/README.md

 ### What is a process?
 Name all the states of a Process

 A process is a program in execution. when a program goes to RAM and start running then become a process.

+All the states of process are defined in the image below:

 <img src="/assets/images/process.png" width="600" height="200">